drepo-eth/site/content/drepo/web3.1/witnessable-apps/index.md

 End-users cannot view the source code, do not know how an application is operated and executed, and cannot directly access their data or the information the system collected about them.
-This makes such systems reasonably dangerous to use, even if the operating company or institution is reputable or promises to be one of the 'good guys'.
+This makes such systems reasonably _dangerous_ to use, even if the operating company or institution is respected or promises to be one of the 'good guys'.

 For a system to be trustworthy, the source code must be published open source[^license], at least the code corresponding to a released version of the